benmvp/slides/2023/halfstackclt/webdev.md

 NOTES:

-- I'm a Google Developer Expert & currently a Frontend Architect at Stitch Fix
+- I'm a Google Developer Expert in Web Technologies
+- Also currently a Frontend Architect at Stitch Fix
 - Stitch Fix is an online personal styling service
   - Combines technology & data science
   - With an actual human stylist